InsertKoinIO/koin/README.md

 ## Working with properties

-Declare any property from outside of your module :
+Declare any property from any `KoinComponent` :

 ```Kotlin
 // Set property key with its value